 - A good anti-reflection coating

-- Lens shape – focus holds out to the edge of the field
+- Precision of the lens shape – focus works to the edge of the field

 How to Buy Binoculars?